arreyves/markdown-portfolio/README.md

-## My GitHub Learning Lab Repository for Communicating Using Markdown
+## Hello, I'm Ivo Arrey

 Welcome to **Ivo Arrey's** repository for portfolio display.
-This repository will be used during the different activities that I will be doing during the Odin learning.

-Oh!
-I haven't introduced myself...
+Ivo is a co-founder of [AbbaTek Group Inc.](https://abbatekgroup.com/), we are driven by Community Science initiatives whose manin goal is to create that perfect harmony between science and communities.